noisefloors/www/content/blog/2020/dark-mode/index.md

 ## Should I Implement Dark Mode?

-It depends on many factors.
+It depends on several factors.
 If your site or application is either mobile-first or attracts significant mobile traffic, I'd encourage you to consider it.
 One study, ran by Google and focused on mobile devices using OLED screen technology, found that dark mode consumes up to [60% less power when compared